 If a law enforcement officer accuses you of committing an intoxication and alcoholic beverage offense in Texas, you should prepare yourself for a tough fight.
 Texas takes DWI and related charges seriously.
 This is why you want Blass Law on your side.

-We know how to get a more favorable outcome in this type of case and can fight to ensure your rights remain protected and to get the charges dismissed or reduced.
+We know how to win DWI cases, whether that means getting the case dismissed or getting a more favorable outcome, we will do it.
+We will fight to ensure your rights remain protected and you don’t become a victim of the criminal justice system.
 We will look at the circumstances of your case and strategize a plan that may be able to:

 - Get the charges dismissed

-- Negotiate a plea deal to plead guilty to a lesser charge
+- Negotiate a plea deal to a lesser charge

 Fees You Can Save by Working with Our Team

-You may be considering the merits of working with a Pasadena, TX DWI lawyer to build your defense.
-You may not be sure if legal representation is something that is worth paying for.
+You may be considering the merits of working with our Pasadena, TX DWI lawyer to build your defense.
+You may not be sure if legal representation is worth paying for.

 Keep in mind that the costs of a DWI charge and conviction can end up costing you far more than legal representation.
-Some of these DWI fees you could face include:
+Some of these DWI fees you could face inclu

 - Maximum fines for a DWI (ranging from $2,000 to $10,000)